-How much f How much funding are you seeking from the EPA?
-C1 The total NSW program funding available in this grant program is \$2.55 million.
-Grants of between \$50,000 and \$500,000 are available to contribute to projects.
+C1 How much funding are you seeking from the EPA?
+Grants of bet ween \$10,000 and \$50,000 are available under this stream.
 Project budg jet.
-C2 Excel spread summary of t Provide a detailed project budget as 'Attachment B' to this application (using the Excel spreadsheet, (Part C: Project Budget) as a guide).
+Provide a detailed project budget as 'Attachment B' to this application (using the Excel spreadsheet, (Part C: Project Budget) as a guide).
 Please provide a summary of that budget here (i.e. a list of the total project unit costs and the funding you are seeking for each from the EPA).
-The total project budget must be worth at least \$62,500 to \$625,000 because at least 20% of the total project cost must be contributed by the applicant in cash or in-kind.
+Please provide a Projects must be worth at least between \$12,500 and \$62,500 because at least 20% of the total project budget must be contributed by the applicant in cash or inkind.
 You will need to detail the total project costs in the budget.
-C3 Please provi de details of all comp lementary resourc ing (cash or in-kind) Project items can be either paid for in cash, delivered in-kind, or can be financed by a combination of these two sources.
+C3 Please provi de details of all comp lementary resourc ing (cash or in-kind) Project Item Cash Contr ibution In-Kind \$ (\$ equivalent) combina Project items can be either paid for in cash, delivered in-kind, or can be financed by a combination of these two sources.
 These items must make up at least 20% of total project cost and must comprise eligible items.
-Resources f rom other sources C4 List any grants that you (the applicant, partners and sub-contractor application) baye/will receive relating to the activities proposed in 07 Note: this grant will fund additional work above existing commitments.
+Resources f rom other sources C4 List any grants that you (the applicant, partners and sub-contractors listed in this application) have/will receive relating to the activities proposed in this project.
+04 Note: this grant will fund additional work above existing commitments.
 It will not fund work that would have been undertaken as part of agreed commitments or existing programs or business activities.
-Funding/payment source Agency providing the funding/payment Amount of funding/payment Describe the relationship to this project 1
+Agency providing the funding/payment Amount of funding/payment Describe the relationship to this project